 Barriers that reduce the degree of tidal excursion may alter larval supply to suitable habitats from source populations.
-Conversely the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
-Barriers and changes in tidal excursion are not considered relevant to the characterizing crusting corallines as species dispersal is limited by the rapid rate of settlement and vegetative growth from bases rather than reliance on recruitment from outside of populations.
+Conversely, the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
+Barriers and changes in the tidal excursion are not considered relevant to the characterizing crusting corallines as species dispersal is limited by the rapid rate of settlement and vegetative growth from bases rather than reliance on recruitment from outside of populations.
 Resistance to this pressure is assessed as 'High' and resilience as 'High' by default.
 This biotope is therefore considered to be 'Not sensitive'.

-Death or injury by collision

-Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR
+Death or injury by Not relevant (NR) Not relevant (NR) Not relevant (NR) collision Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-Not relevant' to seabed habitats.
+'Not relevant' to seabed habitats.
 NB.
 Collision by grounding vessels is addressed under surface abrasion